Peterborough community pub faces uncertain future following failed sale

 He said: “The Ploughman is a popular and successful pub and the idea it could be closed is heartbreaking.

-"Simmo is a real character and it would be great if the pub could be sold th him, it would be in safe hands.
+"Simmo is a real character and it would be great if the pub could be sold to him, it would be in safe hands.

 "Community pubs should be protected and I will do everything I can to ensure that the Ploughman will be there for years to come.”